 front of a large sunken, stepped infinity pool with a pavilion and two treatment gazebo beds on one side

-suites scattered amongst lush tropical landscape overlooking serene ponds, small waterfalls and gardens and the pristine powder sand beach and the bay's clear waters.
-There are
+scattered amongst lush tropical landscape overlooking serene ponds, small waterfalls and gardens and the pristine powder sand beach and the bay's clear waters.
+There are plenty of

 One of the island's major tourist attractions is the Big Buddha

 or Wat Phra Yai which lies on the northern coast.
 The 40-foot tall statue is the most visible landmark around the island.
 The temple that houses the statue was built in 1772 as a tranquil